Usability testing: examples

 The results

-Overall, the airline built a better user experience for the company’s website by identifying opportunities for improvement in a rapid, iterative time-boxed process.
+The airline built a better user experience for the organization’s website by identifying opportunities for improvement in a rapid, iterative time-boxed process.
+The development team made informed UX decisions based on real user data in real time, resulting in creating a user-friendly website that improved customers' experience.

-Monster is a global leader in connecting people and jobs.
-After the company revamped its website, it wanted to see how its users felt about the new look and feel.
+Another example of effective usability came through our partnership with a global leader in connecting people and jobs.
+After the organization revamped its website, it wanted to see how its users felt about the new look and feel.

 The challenge

-• Assess ease of use and understand how likely users are to use Monster in the future
+• Assess ease of use and understand how likely users are to use the website in the future.

 We conducted an international remote usability study in the US, UK, France, Germany, and the Netherlands.
-To meet Monster’s brief, we used both qualitative and quantitative tactics.
+To achieve the goals, we used both qualitative and quantitative tactics.

 Each participant in the study completed four tasks on the website.
-A series of questions then followed each task and the whole experience was rounded off with a final questionnaire to gain a deep understanding of how users felt about the redesigned website.
+A series of questions followed each task, and the whole experience was rounded off with a final questionnaire to gain a deep understanding of how users felt about the redesigned website.

 While all this was happening, we also collected clickstream data from each user to generate heat maps, which provided additional visual clues about user behavior.